certara/pyDarwin/docs/Glossary.rst

 		]
 	],

 This also requires 2 bits, one for the ADVAN token group, one for the K23~WT token group.
-Using nested tokens can reduce the number of tokens sets in a token group, at the expense of more token groups.
+Using nested tokens can reduce the number of token sets in a token group, at the expense of more token groups.
 While more than one level of nested tokens is permitted, the logic of constructing them quickly becomes very complicated.